codetigerco/Shopify-Starter/README.md

 shopify theme init [name]
 ```

 Where the `[name]` parameter is the name of your new theme.
-By default this command create a copy of [`Dawn`](https://github.com/Shopify/dawn) Shopify's example theme (if no Git repository is defined), with the specified name in the current folder.
+By default, this command creates a copy of [`Dawn`](https://github.com/Shopify/dawn), Shopify's example theme (if no Git repository is defined), with the specified name in the current folder.

 #### Preview themes with `theme dev` command
-After the creation of your new theme, maybe you want to test and preview the current state of your project.
-We can do that by using [`theme dev`](https://shopify.dev/docs/themes/tools/cli/commands#dev).
+After creating your new theme, you may want to test and preview the current state of your project.
+This can be done by using [`theme dev`](https://shopify.dev/docs/themes/tools/cli/commands#dev).

-Before to test the theme you must need a shopify account and shop.
-After you create your shopify account and shop, you must need to login in your shopify account through the Shopify CLI, using the following command:
+Before testing the theme, you must have a Shopify account and shop.
+After creating your Shopify account and shop, you need to log in to your Shopify account through the Shopify CLI using the following command:

 ```bash
 shopify login